Getting Started

 Once you've added charts, select View on a chart to see a preview of that specific chart, or select the App tab to see a preview of your full app.
 You can return to the Explore tab at any time to add more charts.

-From the sidebar on the left, you'll find menu options to view and update specific parts of the app:
+From the sidebar on the left, you'll find menu options to view and update specific components and charts:

-- Filter component - Global filters that filter data used in other components, the data cards, data table, and charts.
+- Filter component - Global filters that filter data used in other components.

 - Data cards - Summary statistics and key metrics.